netscaler/ansible-collection-netscaleradc/docs/generic_modules/template_ns_conf.rst

 ============

-The user needs for this example to set the variables needed for authentication and communication with Netscaler.
+The user needs for this example to set the variables needed for authentication and communication with Citrix ADC.
 Namely ``nsip``, ``nitro_user``, ``nitro_pass``.
-These variables retain the meaning they have in the Netscaler specific Ansible modules.
+These variables retain the meaning they have in the Citrix ADC specific Ansible modules.

 All tasks are run with the ``delegate_to: localhost`` option set.
-This is needed since we are making NITRO API calls to the Netscaler node.
+This is needed since we are making NITRO API calls to the Citrix ADC node.
 We do not want to connect directly with SSH to it.

-In some deployments the delegated host may need to be the bastion node that has actual NITRO access to the Netscaler node.
+In some deployments the delegated host may need to be the bastion node that has actual NITRO access to the Citrix ADC node.

 References
 ~~~~~~~~~~